AspectOfJerry/DiscordBot-OBSOLETE/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulneravility, message Jerry#3756 on Discord or join the Discord server (LINK_HERE) If you are in the Discord Server, go in #vulnerability and mention the Bot Team.
+To report a vulnerability, message Jerry#3756 on Discord or join the Discord server (LINK_HERE) If you are in the Discord Server, go in #vulnerability and mention the Bot Team.